blitz-js/blitz/examples/first-demo/README.md

 ## Setup

+- You must have postgres installed and running
-You must set the `DATABASE_URL` env variable
+- You must set the `DATABASE_URL` env variable.
+Ex: `postgresql://b@localhost:5432/blitz-demo`

-- My local env is set to: `postgresql://b@localhost:5432/blitz-demo`
-- My production env is using a managed postgres DB from Digital Ocean

 1. yarn
 2. yarn migrate